ViachKakovskyi/kakovskyi.github.io/_posts/2018/07-july/2018-07-31-what-does-a-tech-lead-do.md

 I believe that these 4 skills are enough and the rest of the skills can be built during the project on top of them.
 I hope that the blog post will help to improve technical leadership in software teams.

 **P.S.** In the blog, when I say "you do something" means "you're responsible for something."
 As a Tech Lead you can delegate some complex engineering to the experts on your team but be able to verify, approve or correct the solutions.
-Also, being a decision-maker does not equal to being a dictator andignoring the voices of other people.
+Also, being a decision-maker does not equal to being a dictator and ignoring the voices of other people.

 **P.P.S.** From my perspective, the difference between **Team Lead and Tech Lead** is in responsibilities:
 * Team Lead is responsible for people, not project.